Last updated:

 Locate your assets

 Each asset profile shows the last known location based on its most recent inspection.
-Suppose you integrate with a supported system like Samsara, Geotab, Caterpillar (VisionLink), and AT&T Fleet Management.
+Suppose you have a connected GPS tracking device or integrate with a supported system like Samsara, Geotab, Caterpillar (VisionLink), and AT&T Fleet Management.
 In that case, the profile will instead display the GPS location from your asset management system, helping you find and track your assets more accurately.

 Attach supporting documents and images